-This TSI concerns the subsystem telematics applications for freight.
+This TSI concerns the subsystem telematics applications for freight/passenger.
 This subsystem is functional according to Annex II to Directive (EU) 2016/797.
 The application of this TSI therefore does not rely on the notion of new, renewed or upgraded subsystem, as is customary in the case of TSIs related to structural subsystems, except where it is specified in the TSI.

-a) Project governance
+(a) Project governance

-The development and deployment is put under the governance of the Steering Committee.
+The development and deployment is put under the governance of the Telematics (TAF & TAP) Advisory Committee.